 -

-In Product Gallery (80% customer preference)
+In Product Gallery (most expected position)

 - Videos appear alongside product images